How FinTech Startups Make Money in 2023: An Overview of Business Model Types

 Revolut offers cost-effective international funds transfers and free global spending at the interbank exchange rate to attract a large customer base.

-If you’re wondering how to buy Dogecoin in Australia, you’ll be pleased to know that Revolut allows its users to trade and invest in various cryptocurrencies, including Bitcoin and Ethereum, on its platform.
+If you’re wondering how to buy cryptocurrency in Australia, you’ll be pleased to know that Revolut allows its users to trade and invest in various cryptocurrencies, including Bitcoin and Ethereum, on its platform.

 How Revolut Makes Money